 principal amount of the loan.

-origination fee equal to 75 basis points of the upsized principal amount of the
+fee equal to 75 basis points of the upsized principal amount of the loan.
+Such

-lenders may also require borrowers to pay an additional facility fee
+lenders may also require borrowers to pay an additional facility fee equal to

 This Client Alert has been prepared by Sills Cummis & Gross P.C. for informational purposes only and does not constitute advertising or solicitation and should not be used or taken as legal advice.
 Those seeking legal advice should contact a member of the Firm or legal counsel licensed in their state.
 Transmission of this information is not intended to create, and receipt does not constitute, an attorney-client relationship.
 Confidential information should not be sent to Sills Cummis & Gross without first communicating directly with a member of the Firm about establishing an attorney-client relationship.